 The principal message behind a gross lease is that it is straightforward for tenants, giving them the ability to plan for future payments with certainty.
 Utilities, insurance, maintenance, and taxes are paid by the landlord.
 On the surface, a gross lease may sound undesirable for landlords, as the tenant gets to skip out on several costs.
-In reality, however, landlords often profit the most with a gross lease, as they often charge a base rent that covers all costs with the assumption that the tenant is consuming a considerable amount of water, heat, electricity, and so on.
+In reality, however, landlords often profit the most with a gross lease, as they can charge a base rent that covers all costs with the assumption that the tenant is consuming a considerable amount of water, heat, electricity, and so on.
 This way, the landlord doesn’t have to worry about taking a hit from a tenant that uses one (1) or more utilities in excess.

 When to Use a Gross Lease?